LouisStefanuto/my-site/docs/blog/posts/08_alphafold2_part3.md

 ---

 !!! note "Conclusion"
-    AlphaFold2's impact on the field makes no doubt: at CASP15, all best performing models were improved versions of AF2.
+    AlphaFold2's impact on the field makes no doubt: at CASP15, all best-performing models were improved versions of AF2.

-    But there is still room for improvements.
-In fact, a few weeks ago, DeepMind released [Alphafold3](https://www.nature.com/articles/s41586-024-07487-w), a new diffusion-based model that claims to outperform AF2 by a significant margin.
+    But there is still room for improvement.
+A few weeks ago, DeepMind released [Alphafold3](https://www.nature.com/articles/s41586-024-07487-w), a new diffusion-based model that claims to outperform AF2 by a significant margin.
 I can't wait to dive into the paper ...

     I only covered a small part of all the brilliant ideas of AlphaFold2.
-If you are looking for more, like how the data was processed or the engineering secrets of DeepMind, I definitively recommend the supplementary paper that comes with the Nature's paper [^5].
+If you are looking for more, like how the data was processed or the engineering secrets of DeepMind, I definitively recommend the supplementary paper that comes with Nature's paper [^5].
 It is long but rich!

     👋 That's all for today.
-Feel free to share if you appreciated the content.
+Feel free to share if you appreciate the content.
 And I see you in the next one!

 [:material-arrow-left-circle: The Evoformer](./07_alphafold2_part2.md){ .md-button }
 [Menu :material-arrow-right-circle:](../index.md){ .md-button .md-button--primary }